GabrieleRisso/aiyu/README.md

 Current state of implemented functions

-## What is **aiyu**:
+## What is **AIyu**:

 This repository aims to fill the momentary void of viable interconnect products in the AI sphere by providing a set of powerful functions and resources for creating interconnected, AI-powered products.

 Shell pipelines are an essential piece of interconnected products in the AI sphere due to their simplicity, power, and hopefully well-documented nature.
-Aiyu pipelines allow for quick and simple processing of data, enabling AI systems to ingest, manipulate, and transform large amounts of data in real-time.
+AIyu pipelines allow for quick and simple processing of data, enabling AI systems to ingest, manipulate, and transform large amounts of data in real-time.

 ## Features: